 1. Based on preliminary design, the U.S. Army Corps of Engineers (USACE) issued a Department of the Army Section 404 Permit (SAC-2019-00924).
-If required, the CONTRACTOR, with cooperation of SC Department of Commerce and its representative, will be responsible for preparing and submitting a permit modification application to USACE.
+If As required, the CONTRACTOR, with cooperation of SC Department of Commerce and its representative, will be responsible for preparing and submitting a permit modification application to USACE.
 In addition, mitigation associated with the permit modification may be required for impacts to waters of the U.S. The CONTRACTOR, will be responsible for providing suitable mitigation associated with permit modifications for the project in consultation with the USACE and other resource/regulatory agencies.

 The CONTRACTOR shall comply with this commitment.
-The CONTRACTOR shall be responsible for permit modification acquisition, obtaining all mitigation, and compliance.
-The SCDOT will not provide any mitigation credits.
+The CONTRACTOR shall be responsible for all permit modifications associated with the SCDOT portion of the project.
+This includes the preparation of all information necessary for the modification submittal,-acquisition, obtaining all necessary mitigation, and compliance with conditions.
+The SCDOT will not independently secure any permit modifications prior to award nor provide any mitigation credits for any permit modifications.
 The USACE permit modification shall be coordinated through SC Department of Commerce.